MegiMenalla/Human-resource-management-system-software/README.md

 #### To deny or approve a request(both from the manager and hr page): http://127.0.0.1:8000/emp/see_answer_requests/

-#### If you try to cancel a reuqest that starts less than 48 from now, the record wont be deleted.
+#### If you try to cancel a request that starts less than 48 from now, the record wont be deleted.

 ### No constranints of what role goes with what page are made.
 Unfortunately!